sherifkunch/NV_demo/README.md

 ## Explanation
+The project is aggregation of many different interconnected technologies, used to build NV_project.

-A number of resources had been provisioned using terraform infrastructure as a code.
+A number of AWS resources had been provisioned using terraform infrastructure as a code.

+There is user data script (installation.sh), which installs all the needed packages and softwares for the newly created ec2 instance.

+Jenkins automation tool is using pipeline as a code - Jenkinsfile.

+There is a python application using Boto3 which interconnect with the database.

 After succefull connection to the database, the following output will appear.